ALL STATE DATA UPDATED FOR 2021!

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2020)|

 As the table here and the chart below indicate, in 2020, all of the office locations in Louisiana have significantly lower wait times.
-However, the approval rates are lower than the national average.
-The Shreveport office is their best performing one, but they are still 1.6% lower than the national average.
+However, the approval rates as a whole are lower than the national average.
+But their New Orleans and Shreveport office are performing just slightly ahead of the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.